Enable SQL Server Managed Backup to Microsoft Azure

 Applies To: SQL Server 2016

-This topic describes how to enable SQL Server Managed Backup to Windows Azure with default settings at both the database and instance level.
+This topic describes how to enable SQL Server Managed Backup to Microsoft Azure with default settings at both the database and instance level.
 It also describes how to enable email notifications and how to monitor backup activity.

 This tutorial uses Azure PowerShell.
 Before starting the tutorial, download and install Azure PowerShell.